ARM-software/lisa/doc/target.rst

 .. method:: Target.pull(source, dest [, as_root, timeout, globbing])

    Transfer a file from the target device to the host machine.

+   If transfer polling is supported (ADB connections and SSH connections), ``poll_transfers`` is set in the connection, and a timeout is not specified, the pull will be polled for activity.
+Inactive transfers will be cancelled.
+(See :ref:`connection-types`\ for more information on polling).

    :param source: path on the target
    :param dest: path on the host